 Congratulations!
 You’ve decided to start traveling alone for the first time.
 That’s awesome!
 You won’t regret it.

 - Freedom to be blissfully selfish.
 Your time is 100% yours to do with what you will.
 You can see what you want to see, change your itinerary at will, and spend hours in one place without feeling guilty.
 It’s all about you.
-Embrace it.

 - You’ll learn a lot about yourself.
-Good or bad, how you deal with the day-to-day of traveling alone will end up giving valuable insight into who you are, what you really like and what you’re capable of.
+Good or bad, how you deal with the day-to-day of traveling alone will end up giving valuable insight into who you are, what you really enjoy, and what you’re capable of.
 And that’s never a bad thing.

 - You’ll be totally present since you won’t have someone else to distract you or influence your perception.
 (This assumes you’re not spending all of your time staring at a device or bingeing on social media.)

 - You’re responsible for all the choices.
 It’s funny how even though you get to do whatever you want it can be challenging when you’re used to having others participate in the decision-making.